top of page

 Screen Shot 2021-08-31 at 11.27.11 AM.png

 Hawaiʻi is an archipelago of volcanic islands located in the Pacific Ocean.
-This remote island chain is one of the most biologically diverse regions on our planet and is also vulnerable to to a variety of human impacts, including climate change.
+This remote island chain is one of the most biologically diverse regions on our planet and is also vulnerable to a variety of human impacts, including climate change.

 CCR Approach